 Huntington National Bank

-Huntington National Bank has more than 1,000 branches in 11 states in the Midwest and the South.
+Huntington National Bank has more than 1,000 branches in 11 states in the Midwest, as well as Florida and Colorado.
 Founded in 1866, the bank offers deposit accounts, wealth management products and insurance.

 Huntington’s deposit products include several savings and money market accounts, CDs in a wide range of terms, and free and interest-bearing checking accounts.